Staying safe on the Beaulieu River

 The Beaulieu River team work hard to ensure all visitors and vessels remain safe when using the river.
 Please help us to achieve this by observing the following safety rules.

-- Please do not moor onto navigation buoys, beacons or marks.
+- mooring onto navigation buoys, beacons or marks.

-- If arriving from outside the UK with animals on board, you must have the correct paperwork from an authorised port of entry before using the river.
+- from outside the UK with animals on board, you must have the correct paperwork from an authorised port of entry before using the river.